© Crown copyright 2018

 - Serbia which is due to become a contracting party on 1 December 2015

-Each member state and Common Transit country has designated customs offices where movements under the community/common transit procedure must begin and end.
+The UK, all EU member states and common transit countries have designated customs offices where movements under the community or common transit procedure must begin and end.
 These offices are called ‘offices of departure’ and ‘offices of destination’ respectively.
-Offices where goods may leave or enter the territory of the EU or a common transit country in the course of a CT movement are called ‘offices of transit’.
+Offices where goods may leave or enter the territory of the UK, EU or a common transit country in the course of a CT movement are called ‘offices of transit’.

 Any person acting as the principal of a transit movement must provide a guarantee to ensure payment of the customs duties and other charges if the CT requirements are not fulfilled.

-The CT guarantee must be valid for all member states and any other countries (common transit countries, San Marino or Andorra) involved in the movement.
+The CT guarantee must be valid for the UK, all EU member states, and any other countries (common transit countries, San Marino or Andorra) involved in the movement.

 A guarantee is usually an acceptance by an independent party (usually a bank, insurance company or similar organisation) for liability, jointly and severally with the principal.
 Traders who meet special requirements may qualify for a guarantee waiver, avoiding the need for a guarantor.

 CT declarations must be made electronically, using the New Computerised Transit System (NCTS), except for private travellers who carry goods in excess of their personal allowances who may make a manual CT declaration on the Single Administrative Document (SAD).

 Simplified CT procedures are available for authorised traders.
 See full information about CT and common transit in the Transit Manual.

 Community transit has its legal basis in the Union Customs Code (EU Regulation 9523/2013) and it’s Implementing Provisions (EC Regulations 2015/2446 and 2015/2447).

 The legal basis for the common transit procedure is the EC/EFTA Convention on a common transit procedure of 20 May 1987.